Multi-Asset Perspective – June 2022

 - Ministry of Public Management Japan, 26 May 2022

-The author is Kelly Chung, our Senior Fund Manager.
+The author is Kelly Chung, our investment director and head of Multi-Asset.

 The views expressed are the views of Value Partners Hong Kong Limited only and are subject to change based on market and other conditions.
 The information provided does not constitute investment advice and it should not be relied on as such.
 All materials have been obtained from sources believed to be reliable as of the date of presentation, but their accuracy is not guaranteed.
 This material contains certain statements that may be deemed forward-looking statements.
 Please note that any such statements are not guarantees of any future performance and actual results or developments may differ materially from those projected.